 If youâ€™re Irish and over 40, youâ€™ll know that last week saw the passing of the legendary broadcaster Gay Byrne.
 If youâ€™re not living in Ireland, think of the most famous person you know in your country, multiply it by 10 and make it personal.

 Siya Kolisi’s words after the RWC Final were very inspiring and humble and his team is the first to win the tournament, despite losing a game in the pool stages.
 A definite win for resilience.

 Indeed England’s Rugby World Cup score against New Zealand could have been higher.
 But this was a team with a mindset locked onto victory, and an honesty in their performance.
 They all showed up and backed themselves.

-Below is a recording of an interview I did in August 2019 with Siun Byrne and Michael Daly of the “D15 Today” show on Phoenix FM.
-I spoke about gender balance at board and CEO level.
+Below is a recording of an interview I did in October 2019 with Ellen Gunning on her Mediascope show on Dublin City FM.
+We spoke about public relations and leadership.